enthdeesfrnlruhijakozh

-Guide to SIM Cards or eSIMs in Thailand (2025 Update)
+Guide to SIM Cards or eSIMs in Thailand (2026 Update)

 Why You Need a Thai SIM or e-SIM

-Thailand has one of the best mobile network coverages in Southeast Asia, and although Wi-Fi is common in cafes and hotels, you'll need a SIM card or e-SIM to get around easily
+Thailand has one of the best mobile network coverages in Southeast Asia, and although Wi-Fi is common in cafes and hotels, you'll need a SIM card or e-SIM to get around easily.

-- Constant access to Google Maps or Thailand’s ride-hailing app
+• Constant access to Google Maps or Thailand’s ride-hailing app

-- Reliable internet for social media and messaging
+• Reliable internet for social media and messaging

 Tip: Buying a SIM or e-SIM in Thailand is cheaper and faster than international roaming.
+For additional tips on getting around, see our Bangkok transportation guide.

 Where to Buy a SIM Card in Thailand